Scandinavian York: Scandinavian rule 866–901

 Siefredus of Northumbria replaced Guthred as ruler of Jórvík and although not a great deal is known about him there has been some information provided by coin evidence.
 A substantial find in the Ribble Valley, during the 19th century, now known as the Cuerdale Hoard, contained approximately 8,000 Anglo-Scandinavian coins as well as continental and Kufic coins.
 Some of the coins discovered have Siefredus's name on providing an indication to when he reigned.
-The coin evidence suggests that Siefredus succeeded Guthfrith and ruled from about 895 until 900.
+The coin evidence suggests that Siefredus succeeded Guthred and ruled from about 895 until 900.